-On a hot day, it might seem like a great idea to cool down in open air water but we strongly advise you don't get in the water - there are too many risks that you can't see hidden below the surface.
-Please be responsible near water - here are some reasons why it's important that you are.
+On a hot day, it might seem like a great idea to cool down in open water.
+However, we strongly advise you stay out of the water.
+There are too many risks that you can't see hidden below the surface.

-- However don't be fooled by thinking that all canals are shallow, if you can't put your feet on the ground, it'll be much harder to get out.
-Rivers, reservoirs and docks are generally much deeper, and colder.
+- but, don't be fooled by thinking that all canals are shallow, if you can't put your feet on the ground, it'll be much harder to get out.
+Rivers, reservoirs and docks are generally much deeper, and colder

 Hidden dangers under the water

-- Even on a hot day inland waterways will be colder than you think, particularly reservoirs and docks as they're deeper.
-Low temperatures can cause the blood to rush away from your muscles to protect your organs and limbs and muscles may become fatigued quickly - this can lead to drowning.
+Even on a hot day inland waterways will be colder than you think, particularly reservoirs and docks as they're deeper.
+Low temperatures can cause your blood to rush away from your muscles to protect your organs and limbs and muscles may become fatigued quickly - this can lead to drowning